Mayor: India

-In India, the mayor is the first citizen of a city and the head of municipal corporation which is a local government of cities with a population over 1 million.
+In India, the mayor is the first citizen of a city and the head of municipal corporation which is a local government of cities with a population over one million.
 They have a number of roles, both ceremonial and functional.
 In most Indian states mayors are elected indirectly among the corporators (who are directly elected by the people of their respective wards) of the municipal corporation, except in nine states: Bihar, Chhattisgarh, Haryana, Jharkhand, Madhya Pradesh, Odisha, Uttar Pradesh, Telangana and Uttarakhand, where mayors are elected directly by the public.

 Indonesia

 In Indonesia, mayor (wali kota, formerly called walikotamadya and walikota) is a regional head of a city or town.
 A mayor has the same level as a regent (bupati), head of a regency (kabupaten).
-Basically, a mayor has the duty and authority to lead the implementation of the policies established by the region along with the city council (Dewan Perwakilan Rakyat Daerah Kota, DPRD Kota; formerly called Tier 2-DPRD (DPRD Tingkat II)).
+A mayor has the duty and authority to lead the implementation of the policies established by the region along with the city council (Dewan Perwakilan Rakyat Daerah Kota, DPRD Kota; formerly called Tier 2-DPRD (DPRD Tingkat II)).
 A mayor is elected in a pair with a vice mayor through direct elections and is a political office.
 An exception is Special Capital Region of Jakarta, where mayoralty is a civil-service career position with limited authority and is designated by the governor.
 Their regions are called administration cities (kota administrasi).

 Before 1999, there were administrative cities (kota administratif, [id]) which were headed by administrative mayors.